Salary Range: Dependent on qualifications and experience

 Institutional Citizenship: All faculty are expected to work as part of the larger team to improve access, reduce cost, improve quality, and promote efficiency and better health outcomes.
-Research faculty are encouraged to engage in community outreach and attend professional events as appropriate, to assist with program development and building professional relationships.
+You may be asked to engage in community outreach and attend professional events to assist with program development and building professional relationships.
+In addition, attention to timely and complete documentation and patient satisfaction is expected.

 Education and Experience: